Travelport-xx/travelport-uapi-tutorial/lesson2.md

 ### Decoding Part 2: Air Solutions

 It would be handy if the results returned from an air availability search could be pulled out of the response and directly used as parameters back to the uAPI as all or part of a air price request.
 Sadly, no such luck.
 The availability search returns _many_ possible solutions and these are encoded in a compact way, see `air:AirItinerarySolution` in the XML example above.
 Conversely, the air price port requires that you supply a single itinerary, in the form of an `AirItinerary` object, for pricing.
-Some of the pieces of an `AirItinerary` can be constructed from the pieces returned from the server to us, most of the pieces of an `AirItinerary` have to de be _derived_ from the results we have obtained from the `AirAvailabilitySearchRsp`.
+Some of the pieces of an `AirItinerary` can be constructed from the pieces returned from the server to us, but most of the pieces of an `AirItinerary` have to de be _derived_ from the results we have obtained from the `AirAvailabilitySearchRsp`.

 In our XML example above, we displayed exactly two `AirItinerarySolution` objects.
-This all that were present in the result because one `AirItinerarySolution` is returned for each "leg" of the journey that has been searched for.
+This is all that were present in the result because one `AirItinerarySolution` is returned for each "leg" of the journey that has been searched for.
 In this case, our search was from CDG (Paris) to CHA (Chattanooga) on the first leg and the reverse for the way back.
 The code in `main` that takes care of this small issue is :

 ```java
 //Each "solution" is for a particular part of the journey... on